 They also offer tours for some of their paid special exhibits.
 These tours are only included with the special exhibit tickets.

 No reservations are required for any of these tours.
-Pick up a daily tours guide when you arrive for the most up-to-date list, and then show up at the designated area a few minutes before the tour is scheduled to begin.
+Pick up a daily tours guide when you arrive for the most up-to-date list.

 In this gallery, you will find a number of sculptures, tapestries, and paintings.
 There is also an amazing 15th century Spanish ceiling, so don't forget to look up as you walk through.